CGRL/UnixWorkshop/README.md

 A __File System (FS)__ is a logical system for organizing data on one or more storage devices.
 An operating system may divide a single hard drive into multiple file systems, termed "__partitions__", or it may spread a file system across multiple hard drives.
 From the user's perspective, it only matters which partition you are using, but the performance of that partition depends on both the type of file system and the hardware it is running on.

-Unix systems are typically divided into multiple partitions, such as `/` (or root), `/home`, `/boot`, `/scratch`, and a `swap` partition.
+UNIX systems are typically divided into multiple partitions, such as `/` (or root), `/home`, `/boot`, `/scratch`, and a `swap` partition.
 The `df` command lists the file systems, the space available on them, and the directories they are mounted to (more on this later).

  __Input/Output (IO)__ is the process of writing data to (input) or reading data from (output) a file system.
 Many common operations in genomics and bioinformatics require relatively simple computation on a very large amount of data, and thus are more often limited by IO rather than CPU or pemory performance.
 For example, read trimming involves reading a large number of sequencing reads from storage, checking the quality scores, then writing most of the data right back out.
 Read trimming is an example of a task that is often "IO bound", meaning the time it takes to perform is dependent on IO speed rather than processor speed or the amount of memory available.